 • Explanation of historic patterns that have affected cultural resources in the city or county; and

-• Predictive preservation strategies for those resources which are unique or important to a community
+• Predictive preservation strategies for those resources which are unique or important to a community.

 New South Associates consistently provides quality city and county historic contexts, which often form a framework for intensive surveys of cultural resources, another service provided by the company.
-Offering a comprehensive analysis of a community’s history and the importance of its cultural resources, these contexts created by New South Associates are used by city and county governments, local planners, interested citizen groups, historic preservation professionals, non-profit historical societies, and state government agencies such as the Departments of Transportation or the State Historic Preservation Offices.
+Offering a comprehensive analysis of a community’s history and the importance of its cultural resources, these contexts created by New South Associates are used by city and county governments, local planners, interested citizen groups, historic preservation professionals, non-profit historical societies, and state government agencies such as the Departments of Transportation and the State Historic Preservation Offices.